grafana/k6-docs/src/data/markdown/docs/05 Examples/01 Examples/06 html-forms.md

 ---
 title: "HTML Forms"
-excerpt: "Scripting example on how to handle HTML forms in a load test."
+excerpt: "Scripting example on how to handle HTML forms in a k6 test."
 ---

-Scripting example on how to handle HTML forms in a load test.
+Scripting example on how to handle HTML forms.

-### Filling in and submitting forms
-One of the most tedious tasks when testing websites and apps are to get all the form filling to work.
-You have to get all the so-called "correlations" ([see above](/examples/correlation-and-dynamic-data)) correct which can take time, even with the help of a scenario recorder as the starting point for getting the basic user journey down into a re-playable test.
+In many cases using the [Selection](/javascript-api/k6-html/selection) API (jQuery API clone) to interact with HTML data is enough, but for some use cases, like with forms, we can make things easier providing a higher-level API like the [Response.submitForm( [params] )](/javascript-api/k6-http/response-k6-http/response-submitform-params) API.

 <div class="code-group" data-props='{ "labels": ["submit-form.js"], "lineNumbers": [true] }'>